-Remember to set the context in either the secuirty tab in their profile or members tab in user groups.
+Remember to set the context in either the security tab in their profile or the members' tab in user groups.

 If an employee leaves and then returns how do I go about reinstating this?

-When an employee leaves, you have to set them to past employee in their employment tab.
+When an employee leaves, you have to set them to a past employee in their employment tab.
 You will need to manually remove them from the fixed member groups.
-Don't forget to set them as archived in the secuirty tab.
+Don't forget to set them as archived in the security tab.
 Once they are archived then they should not be able to access the system.
-When you need to reinstate them then simply place them in current classes or courses if they are Teacher and reactivate them as an employee.
+When you need to reinstate them then simply place them in current classes or courses if they are teachers.
+Reactivate them as active employees.
 They would need to be replaced in their fixed member groups again.

 Certain Teachers should have access to more information than others, is this possible?

-The group has access to a functionality, but still the member cannot see it on their interface, what is wrong?
+The group has access to functionality, but still, the member cannot see it on their interface, what is wrong?

 Certain reports or functionalities are set at a school level, such as term or year management for example.
 If the member has been given only access to the school level and not the full school then this may block them from using this.
 Talk to our support team about the needs, and we can help advise you on the correct settings.